HusenjanDev/Quartz/content/Documents/0027 Troubleshooting Microsoft Defender High CPU Usage During  Scheduled Scans.md

 title: "Troubleshooting Microsoft Defender XDR High CPU Usage During Scheduled Scans"
 created: 2025-12-08
 modified: 2025-12-08
-description: "High CPU usage during a scheduled scan with Microsoft Defender XDR means there is a misconfiguration in the Microsoft Defender Antivirus Policy.
-In this article I'll go through AvgLoadCPUFactor, Low CPU Priority, ScanOnlyIfIdleEnabled, and DisableCpuThrottleOnIdleScans to hopefully resolve the performance issue that you're experiencing with scheduled scans."
 tags: ["MDE", "INTUNE"]
 draft: false
 ---